Mitraaaaa/Store/README.md

 ## User's info :

-* You can change your password.(in order to do that you are asked to enter your current username
+* You can change your password (In order to do that you are asked to enter your current username).
-* Log out option is located here.(in case you clicked on it you'll be asked whether you want to save your changes or not).
+* Log out option is located here.(In case you clicked on it ,you'll be asked whether you want to save your changes or not).
-* After loging out you 'll be back at the login page.
+* After Loging out you 'll be back at the Login page.
-* Reset option will earase all info that you have(The warns differ based on part you choose(main list or groups or my basket).
+* Reset option will erase all  the information you have(The warns differ based on your choice (Main List or Groups or My Basket)).
 * Save changes will save all the changes you have made without having to log out.

  ### Change password :